pts/movemetafs/README.txt

 README for movemetafs
-by pts@fazekas.hu at Thu Jan  4 14:48:21 CET 2007
+by pts@fazekas.hu at Sat Jan  6 01:37:45 CET 2007

-movemetafs is a searchable filesystem metadata store for Linux, which lets users tag local files (including image, video, audio and text files) by simply moving the files to a special folder using any file manager, and it also lets users find files by tags, using a boolean search query.
+movemetafs is a searchable filesystem metadata store for Linux (with MySQL, Perl and FUSE), which lets users tag local files (including image, video, audio and text files) by simply moving the files to a special folder using any file manager, and it also lets users find files by tags, using a boolean search query.
 The original files (and their names) are kept intact. movemetafs doesn't have its own user interface, but it is usable with any file manager.

 In the name `movemetafs', `metafs' means filesystem metadata store, and `move' refers to the most common way tags are added or removed: the user